A Round-up of North Texas Farmers’ Markets

 WHEN: Mondays – Saturdays: 8am – 8pm; Sundays: 9am – 6pm

-WHAT: Las Colinas Farmers Market.
+WHAT: Las Colinas Farmers’ Market.
 A great mix of vendors serving the community with market staples, including produce, meat, eggs, honey, breads, and jam.
-The market is held on the Lamberti’s Ristorante and Wine Bar’s parking lot.
-Stroll through the Market on Saturdays to sample the wares from local artisans.
+The market is held in the parking lot of Lamberti’s Ristorante and Wine Bar.
+Stroll through the market on Saturdays to sample the wares from local artisans.

 WHERE: MacArthur Park, 7701 N MacArthur Blvd, Irving

 WHAT: McKinney Farmers’ Market at Chestnut Square.
 Consistently ranked as one of the top farmers markets in Texas offering a variety of vendors providing local, grass fed beef and free range chicken, eggs, and farm fresh produces, as well as specialty items such as tamales, pastries, teas, ginger beer, jerky and so much more.
 They also offer a selection of arts and crafts vendors who offer everything from locally made goat milk soap, walking sticks, jewelry, candles and more!
 Live music, face painting and pony rides are always a treat and available every Saturday.

 WHERE: Chestnut Square, 315 S. Chestnut St., McKinney